 Brisbane startup Audeara has done just that, and it turns out the world is all ears.

-Founders Dr Chris Jeffery and Dr James Fielding launched a fundraising campaign for Audeara on KickStarter earlier this year and hit their fundraising goal of $100,000 within 15 hours of going live, an incredible feat.
+Founders Dr Chris Jeffery and Dr James Fielding launched a fundraising campaign for Audeara on KickStarter in early 2017 and hit their fundraising goal of $100,000 within 15 hours of going live, an incredible feat.

 Chris says pairing musical enjoyment with hearing health has amplified Audeara’s success.